jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## <span style="color: red">B. Not so Good</span>
 * Inconsistent width of header characters
 * Width is too short in the sub-header
-* Lack of indentation beneath header.
+* Lack of indentation beneath header
 </span>
 <pre><mark>/*</mark>**********************
 <mark>**</mark>  Retail Sales